January 24, 2017

 Make no mistake, keeping balance between demand and supply is essential to a successful enterprise.
 That’s because when demand and supply are out of balance, bad things happen – high inventories, low customer service, and eroding financial performance – often all at the same time.

+So, how can companies ensure demand and supply are working in concert?
 It is important to understand that there are two distinct and separate (yet integrated) parts of accomplishing and maintaining this balance:

 1. Volumentric Planning (S&OP) over a longer horizon to gain balance in families, setting appropriate strategies, policies, and financial plans.
 This creates conditions for success that allows the detailed level to happen routinely, and secondly,